irods-contrib/irods-cloud-browser/Docs/Shibboleth.md

 If **group_mapping** is used, the CloudBrowser will automatically adjust the iRODS group membership for the user on login.
 This includes both additions and deletions of group membership in iRODS.
 If **group_mapping** is not used, the CloudBrowser will not adjust group membership in iRODS.

-The following is a sample
+The following is a sample /etc/irods-ext/irods-cloud-backend-config.groovy file.

 ```
 beconf.login.preset.host='localhost'
 beconf.login.preset.port=1247
-beconf.login.preset.zone='sc2i_zone'
+beconf.login.preset.zone='tempZone'
 beconf.login.preset.auth.type='SHIBBOLETH'
 beconf.login.preset.enabled=true
 beconf.login.shib.user_attribute='eppn'